GillianLaw/GillianLaw/README.md

 So far I feel more drawn to data analysis than to front end work, but I’m trying to study widely and understand where my strengths are.
 I’m also building up my projects as I think that’s where I’ll really find – and be able to show – what I’m good at.

-I'm always, always keen to learn new things so I'm happy to move into other languages and areas.
-In the past ten years I've studied Chinese, taken up painting and begun (re)learning maths, so I'm not afraid to try new things.
+I'm always, always keen to learn new things so I'm happy to move into other coding languages and keep up to date with platforms.
+In the past ten years I've learned to speak Chinese, taken up painting, and begun (re)learning maths - so I'm up for anything...

 **Courses completed to date:**